 That said, using a dishwasher gives you a few potential benefits when bottling:

 A) Makeshift Bottling Tree and Bottling Station: If you’ve already cleaned/sanitized your bottles, you don’t necessarily need to run the bottles through a dishwasher cycle.
-You can instead use the dishwasher as a makeshift bottling tree and bottling station.
+You can instead use a clean dishwasher as a makeshift bottling tree and bottling station.
 Once your bottles are sufficiently clean, simply place them upside down in your dishwasher (after a clean cycle).
-And, presto: instant bottling tree which prevents dust or other debris from falling into the bottles.
+And, presto: instant bottling tree which prevents dust or other debris from falling into the inverted bottles.

 Not only that, the dishwasher doubles as an ideal bottling station: Simply pull the door of the dishwasher open and bottle right on it so that if you spill, the sticky beer spills on the inside of the plastic dishwasher door instead of your counter tops or floors.